-“It was so cool because I got to hang out with my grandfather, my uncles and a bunch of their friends.
+“It was so cool to hang out with my grandfather, my uncles and a bunch of their friends.
 Grandpa kept three things in the fridge – beer, bait and limburger cheese.
 There was an island in the middle of the river, and I used to row to it, tie off and fish all day.”

 “Water was a big thing for me, still is,” Mark says.
-“For years, I had a dream of living aboard a trawler and cruising the islands … Finally, I took three training classes with my wife, Kathy.
+“For years, I had had a dream of living aboard a trawler and cruising the islands … Finally, I took three training classes with my wife, Kathy.
 Ever since then, about twice a year, I charter boats, captain the boats and head for the islands.”

-Like his partners, Mark’s motivation is helping his clients avoid problems and, when they do arise, fixing them.
-He talks about what sets the firm apart: “We match our client to the appropriate attorney in the firm depending on the client’s needs and our respective areas of practice.
+“We match our client to the appropriate attorney in the firm depending on the client’s needs and our respective areas of practice.
 Also, we’re a relationship firm, not a transactional firm.
 Our aim is to nail down what your goals are and help you realize them over the long haul.”